Technically, Bic lighters are not supposed to be refillable. But I hate the idea of buying a new lighter every time mine runs out of fuel.

 There are plenty that are cheap and just as good as (if not better than) a Bic lighter.
-As far as butane lighters go, I like the UST Floating Lighter (Amazon Link) and the UCO Stormproof.
-(Amazon Link)
+As far as butane lighters go, I like this one.
+(Amazon Link).

 However, knowing how to refill a disposable lighter is a good survival skill.
 For example, in this interview, a Bosnian War survivor talks about how he refilled lighters as a barter item.

 “I had a container of cooking gas.
 But I did not use it for heat – that would be too expensive!
 I attached a nozzle to it I made myself and used to fill lighters.
 Lighters were precious.
 If a man brought an empty lighter, I would fill it and he would give me a tin of food or a candle.”

 Read other SHTF barter item ideas here.